Anywhere else you’re just spinning your wheels.

 Looking for a bit of heart pounding adventure?
 A number of trail networks are dotted throughout the region and ready for downhill enthusiasts.

 Don’t forget to provide a donation to the operating bike society.
-The volunteers who make these areas great, need the donations to offset the cost of maintenance.
+The volunteers who make the trails great need donations to offset the cost of maintenance.

 Trail donations for Mt Abriel and Box Lake trails can be made through the Nakusp Bike Society’s web page.